KeithAlt/go-crude-rest-api-example/README.md

 # Crude REST API Products API
 This repository is intended to serve as an example for the curious minded of how you could structure a Go REST API.
+The end-product goal of this repository is to serve as a design example capable of enterprise-level enviornments.

 This API is a **work in progress** & I will be adding the following features below as I'm able:
 - [ ] envvar for secret management